 If there’s one thing that technology does, it evolves, and with this evolution come major shifts in trends.
 Speaking of evolving technologies and trends, the mobile operating system known as iOS is under the spotlight these days.

 Every year we see a new version of iOS and things are no different this time.
 The latest iteration hit the scenes in September 2018.
 Needless to say, we were introduced to a variety of new things.
-But, what’s really important is that businesses need to realize that new iterations of an operating bring with it them changes in the way apps are developed.
+But, what’s really important is that businesses need to realize that new iterations of an operating bring with it changes in the way apps are developed.

 So, let’s look at the various changes that will be affecting appl development for iOS in 2019.